 Abstract.
-The objective of this study is to prepare a cellulose paper that was impregnated with silver nanoparticles (AgNPs) for the purpose of water purification (Disinfection and filtration).
+The objective of this study is to prepare a cellulose paper was impregnated with silver nanoparticles (AgNPs) for the purpose of water purification (Disinfection (removal of Escherichia Coli, Staphylococcus

+- 10 Aureus, Enterococcus Faecalis, Enterobacter Aerogenes, Klebsiella Pneumoniae, and Proteus mirabilis) and filtration).
 AgNPs papers were prepared by chemical reduction of silver nitrate (AgNO3) with various concentrations (0.005 M, 0.015 M, 0.03 M, and 0.05 M) using sodium borohydride (NaBH4) as a reducing agent.
 Two ratios of NaBH4/AgNO3 of 2:1and 10:1 were used to show the effect of reduction on the formation and removal efficiencies of AgNPs.
-AgNPs papers were characterized using Scanning Electron Microscopy and Transmission Electron Microscopy.
-An acid digestion using HCL acid followed by analyzing the samples in Atomic Absorption Spectrometer was conducted to measure the silver concentration in AgNPs papers.
-TEM images showed that the silver nanoparticles size in the papers varied from 1.3 to 75 nm.

-Water samples, after filtration through AgNPs papers, were analyzed using ASS to measure the silver concentration in the effluent water.
-AgNPs paper antibacterial efficiency ranged (99 % to 100 %) for both reduction ratios.
-The average silver content in the effluent water for the three replicates ranged from 0 to 0.082 mg/L which meets the United States- Environmental Protection Agency (US-EPA) guideline for drinking water of less than 0.1 mg/L. Turbidity tests showed that these papers can be usefully used as a point of use filters as the turbidity reduced to less than 1 NTU.
+AgNPs papers were characterized using Scanning Electron Microscopy - 15 (SEM) and Transmission Electron Microscopy (TEM).
+An acid digestion using HCL acid followed by analyzing the samples in Atomic Absorption Spectrometer (ASS) was conducted to measure the silver concentration in AgNPs papers.
+TEM images showed that the silver nanoparticles size in the papers varies from 1.3 to 75 nm.
+Water samples, after filtration through AgNPs papers, were analyzed using (ASS) to measure the silver concentration in the effluent water.
+AgNPs paper antibacterial efficiency ranged (99 % to 100 %) for both - 20 reduction ratios.
+The average silver content in the effluent water for the three replicates ranged from 0 to 0.082 mg/L which meets the United States- Environmental Protection Agency (US-EPA) guideline for drinking water of less than 0.1 mg/L Turbidity tests showed that these papers can be usefully used as a point of use filters as the turbidity reduced to less than 1 NTU.